 Apart from its graphics, Intel Core i5-8600K has a processor with an average power requirement of 95W.
 It supports DDR4 2666 MHz memory modules, and it also runs in a single- or dual-channel configuration.
 It is very easy to install.
 One other feature is the memory size, as it comes with 128GB of space.

 Intel Core i5-8600K is very useful in multitasking while gaming.
 You could use it while using Spotify and surfing the net.
-The price is not too high, and you can get one between $233 and $257, depending on where you are buying it.
+The price is not too high, depending on where you are buying it.
 It is available on Amazon.

 If you are the type of person who uses your computer strictly for gaming almost always, the Intel Core i5-8600K is the best for you.